Meet the Oakland Tech College Essay Mentors

 The College Essay program involves many skilled mentors, including:

-Melinda Clemmons Blackorby, the parent of two Oakland Tech graduates, is a freelance writer and editor for nonprofits serving children, youth, and families.
-Her stories and poems have appeared in The Cimarron Review, Kindred, Cavalier, West Trestle Review, Eclipse, The Monthly, The Chronicle of Social Change, and elsewhere.
+Melinda Clemmons, the parent of two Oakland Tech graduates, is a freelance writer and editor for nonprofits serving children, youth, and families.
+Her stories and poems have appeared in Rust + Moth, The Midwest Review, Shrew, West Trestle Review, The Imprint, and elsewhere.
+Her first full-length manuscript, Blood Moon, was a finalist for the 2021 Richard Snyder Memorial Publication Prize from Ashland Poetry Press, and a semi-finalist for the 2021 Word Works Washington Prize and the 2021 Red Mountain Press Discovery Award.
 She loves working with students in the Oakland Tech college essay program.

 Deepi Brar is a longtime writer and editor who specializes in simplifying health and science for everyone.
 She is a parent of an Oakland Tech senior and loves to help young writers develop their stories and skills.
 Deepi holds BS degrees from Caltech in biology and literature and an MJ from UC Berkeley’s Graduate School of Journalism.
 She is also a member of the faculty at The Crucible, an industrial arts center in Oakland.

 Jamie Eder has been a research and writing lawyer at the United States Courts for over 20 years.
 He writes about cases involving prisoners’ civil rights and their challenges to their convictions and sentences.
-Jamie has children at Tech and Claremont Middle School.
-He has worked with teens as a soccer coach.
+He has mentored law students on their legal writing.
+Jamie has two sons at Tech and Claremont Middle School.
+He has worked with teens as a soccer coach and self-defense instructor.
 He went to Cal, and he lives in Oakland.

-Lisa Fernandez is a parent of a Tech junior and a graduate now at UC Santa Cruz.
+Lisa Fernandez is a parent of a Tech senior and a graduate now at UC Santa Cruz.
 She has been a journalist for 30 years.
 She has worked at the San Francisco Chronicle. the LA Times, the Mercury News and currently writes, reports and produces for KTVU, Channel 2.
+She has coached students to write college essays for four years, helping them find their authentic stories and then organizing those ideas onto paper.

 Jana Good is a marketing professional who loves working with high school students on the college admissions process.
 A mom of two Oakland Tech graduates, Jana has helped dozens of students identify and hone the narrative of their college applications.
 Jana currently works in marketing for Stanford Health Care.

 Peggy Griffin has a BA in history from UC Berkeley and an MBA in finance from SF State University.
 She had a long career in the commercial insurance industry.
-She was a coach with Writer Coach Connection for seven years in Berkeley, and currently volunteers with College Is Real at De Anza High School in Richmond, helping seniors (often the first in their families to attend college) with their application essays.
+She was a coach with Writer Coach Connection for seven years in Berkeley and currently volunteers with College Is Real in Richmond, helping seniors with their application essays.
 She has guided her three kids through the college application process.
-Her oldest is a Tech graduate, and her youngest started college last year.
-She loves helping kids with their essays and is excited to be back in the Tech community.
+Her oldest is a Tech graduate.
+She loves helping students with their essays and is excited to be back in the Tech community.

 Carolyn Jones is a senior reporter at EdSource, a nonprofit journalism organization that covers education in California.
 She previously was a news reporter at the San Francisco Chronicle, the Oakland Tribune and other publications.
 She graduated from UC Berkeley with an English degree, and has two kids who graduated from Tech and are now in college.

 Star Lightner is an attorney and the senior editor of Miller & Starr, California Real Estate 4th, a 45-chapter treatise on real estate law.
-In that capacity, she edits the treatise annually and works with a dozen chapter authors, as well as authoring six chapters herself.
+She edits the treatise and also updates six of the chapters.
 In addition, she writes Miller & Starr, Real Estate Newsalert, a bi-monthly publication on current real estate developments.
 She is also a regular contributor to the California Real Property Journal.
-In law school at UC Berkeley, she was editor in chief of Ecology Law Quarterly, one of the country’s foremost environmental law journals.
-An Oakland native who attended public schools at every step of her education, she now has a junior at Oakland Tech and a 7th grader at Claremont Middle School.
-She is very excited about working with students at Tech.
+A Berkeley Law alum, Star is an Oakland native who attended public schools at every step of her education.
+She now has a sophomore at Oakland Tech and a sophomore at University of Vermont.
+Her favorite volunteer activity is essay mentoring.

 Sarah Weld is a longtime writer and editor, who has worked as a daily newspaper reporter for the Oakland Tribune and the San Mateo County Times, editor of The East Bay Monthly, associate editor of Oakland and Alameda magazines, and in communications at Saint Mary’s College and Cal State East Bay.
 Sarah also taught high school English for a few years, and has shepherded her two children (both Tech grads), and many other students, through the college essay process.
 In addition to her professional writing and editing work, she also writes nonfiction essays, which have been published in various places, including The Monthly, Using Our Words, and on KQED Perspectives.
 She currently manages communications for the clinical program at Berkeley Law school.

-Questions about the Essay Mentor Program can be directed to your senior English teacher, senior advisory teacher, the Assistant Principal for seniors or to the Oakland Tech or Fremont High College and Career Center.
+Questions about the Essay Mentor Program can be directed to your senior English teacher, senior advisory teacher, the Assistant Principal for seniors or to the Oakland Tech College and Career Center.